-- i In an election year, if the current Chairman of the Council has been reelected as a member of the council, he shall preside at the meeting until a new Chairman of the Council has been elected.
-He may exercise an original vote in respect of the election of the new Chairman of the Council and must give a casting vote in the case of an equality of votes - j Following the election of the Chairman of the Council and Vice-Chairman (if any) of the Council at the annual meeting of the council, the business of the annual meeting shall include: - i.
-In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
+- In an election year, if the current Chairman of the Council has been re-elected as a member of the council, he shall preside at the meeting until a new Chairman of the Council has been elected.
+He may exercise an original vote in respect of the election of the new Chairman of the Council and must give a casting vote in the case of an equality of votes. - j Following the election of the Chairman of the Council and Vice-Chairman (if any) of the Council at the annual meeting of the council, the business of the annual meeting shall include: - In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the council: - iii.
-Receipt of the minutes of the last meeting of a committee; - iiii.
-Consideration of the recommendations made by a committee; - v.
-Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
-Review of the terms of reference for committees; - vii.
-Appointment of members to existing committees; - viii.
-Appointment of any new committees in accordance with standing order 4 above; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - xi.
-Review of representation on or work with external bodies and arrangements for reporting back; - xii.
-(England) In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future: - xiii.
-Review of inventory of land and assets including buildings and office equipment; - xiiii.
-Confirmation of arrangements for insurance cover in respect of all insured risks; - xv.
-Review of the council's and/or staff subscriptions to other bodies; - xvi.
-Review of the council's complaints procedure; - xvii.
-Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xviii.
-Review of the council's policy for dealing with the press/media; and xix.
+Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
+Review of delegation arrangements to working parties, sub-committees, staff and other local authorities; - iv.
+Appointment of members and staff to working parties; - v.
+Appointment of any new committees in accordance with standing order 4 above; - vi.
+Review and adoption of appropriate standing orders and financial regulations; - vii.
+Review of representation on or work with external bodies and arrangements for reporting back; - viii.
+(England) In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - ix.
+Review of inventory of land and assets including buildings and office equipment; - x.
+Confirmation of arrangements for insurance cover in respect of all insured risks; - xi.
+Review of the council's and/or staff subscriptions to other bodies; - xii.
+Review of the council's complaints procedure;

+- xiii.
+Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xiv.
+Review of the council's policy for dealing with the press/media; and - xv.
 Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council.

-6. Extraordinary meetings of the council and committees and sub-committees
+Extraordinary meetings of the council and committees and sub-committees

-- a The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene
+- a The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors.